 More Than Just Fashion

-Not only will the festival help support the African community in New Zealand, it will also hopefully encourage Kiwis to learn more about the African culture that is prevalent in their country.
+Not only will the festival help support the African community in New Zealand, but it will also hopefully encourage Kiwis to learn more about the African culture that is prevalent in their country.
 There will be art, dance, and music being showcased at the event alongside the fashion and textiles, with Owusu-Banahene stating: “I believe fashion, music and dance are great art forms that enrich our experiences and challenge our deep-seated assumptions.
-I hopes Africa Fashion Festival provides an outlet for all New Zealanders to experience the cultural richness and incredible artistic talent from the diverse and vibrant continent of Africa”.
+I hope Africa Fashion Festival provides an outlet for all New Zealanders to experience the cultural richness and incredible artistic talent from the diverse and vibrant continent of Africa”.

 Here at Empire Textiles, we always delighted to see people taking the initiative and having the drive to turn a passion into something truly creative and beneficial for the African fashion scene.
 It’s the same passion that built our business and the passion we have to this day!